AnaZonia/moon_notes/000 Ana Did Science Today.md

 I would like to organize my tasks, but I will leave that for the weekend.
 Today I finish writing and applications so I can move on to the code.

 TAship still needs to be decided.

+Considering focusmate sessions early in the morning?

+After writing, I decided to start with multicollinearity.

 ## 09/09, Mon - Writing
 I am realizing that today I don't have time to plan all my tasks again.
 I am letting them sit here until tomorrow while I finish today